 In the past, my research has focused on popular literary genres (e.g. science fiction, the Western), on recreational forms (baseball, kung fu), and on the ways that mass-cultural phenomena (from roller coasters to Kodak cameras) impress themselves on the literary imagination.
-Rather than assuming that historical contexts help to explain a particular literary text, I assume that literature provides access to an otherwise unrecuperable history.
-In other words, I believe that the act of literary analysis (including formal analysis) can become an "historiographical operation" all its own.
+Rather than assuming that historical contexts explain a particular literary text, I assume that literature provides access to an otherwise irrecuperable history.
+In other words, I believe that the act of literary analysis (including formal analysis) can become an historiographical operation all its own.

 Sample of Courses Taught

 Graduate: Assemblage; Thing Theory; Late James; Urban Fiction and American Space, 1880-1910; Modernity and the Sense of Things; Romantic Fetishism; Kitsch, Camp, and the Politics of Culture.

 Undergraduate: Studio R-A (A Theory/History –Design/Build Studio); BLAST: Avant-Garde London, 1912-1920; American Modern, 1910-1930; The American 1890s; Whitman; Henry James; Philip K. Dick.

 - Other Things (Chicago, 2015).

 - A Sense of Things: The Object Matter of American Literature (Chicago, 2003).